maiziex/MARS/README.md

 ```

 ## source folder:
-After running "./install.sh", a folder "source" would be download, it includes human GRCh38 reference fasta file, and reference fasta files for Gorrila, Orangutan, Chimpanzee, and Macaca which you can use for ancestral call.
+After running "./install.sh", a folder "source" would be download, and reference fasta files for Gorrila, Orangutan, Chimpanzee, and Macaca which you can use for ancestral call.
 You could also just download them by yourself from the corresponding official websites.

 ## Running The Code:
 Put the "MARS/bin" in the ".bashrc" file, and source the ".bashrc" file <br />